braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 ## Segmenting

-User Import creates and updates user profiles, and can also be used to create segments.
-To create a segment, check **Create a segment from this CSV**.
+user import creates and updates user profiles, and can also be used to create segments. to create a segment, check **create a segment from this csv**.

 ![CSV Import Segmenting Users][7]{: style="max-width:80%;"}